axibase/atsd/rule-engine/notifications/telegram.md

 ## Get Chat Id

-The chat id is required for the Telegram notification to function properly.
+The chat id is required for the outgoing Telegram webhook to function properly.

 There are two options to obtain chat id: